'I just thought it was the end': Woman survives bear attack in northern Sask. | CBC News

 A bear has since been caught, and the couple said tests are being run to check if it is the same bear that launched the unrelenting attack.

+As she recovered from the incident, Casadi said she was glad to be healing and still able to walk, and that no one else was seriously injured.

-"I just feel incredibly grateful," said Casadi.
+"I just feel incredibly grateful."

 With files from CBC Radio's The Afternoon Edition